Terror-Byter/dchq-core/README.md

-> This project is no longer maintained and has been archived under an MIT license.
+> This project is looking for maintainers.
+Submit a pull request if you're interested in taking over this open source project.

-# Dive Centre HQ [project archive]
+# Dive Centre HQ

 Dive Centre HQ is an open source Rails-based point of sale, event management and equipment servicing platform allowing you to easily manage your retail store.